HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### General Register Model

 VCPU-32 features a set of registers.
 They are grouped in general registers, segment registers and control registers.
-There are eight general registers, labeled GR0 to GR15, and eight segment registers, labeled SR0 to SR7.
+There are sixteen general registers, labeled GR0 to GR15, and eight segment registers, labeled SR0 to SR7.
 All general registers can do arithmetic and logical operations.
-Register GR10 to GR15 are additionally labelled index registers, which are used in the addressing modes.
 The eight segment registers hold the segment part of the virtual address.
 The control registers contain system level information such as protection registers and interrupt and trap data registers.

 ```
                   Segment                         General                           Control